-- IFC uses monitoring indicators that are aligned with indicator usage practices and performance metrics catalogued by the Harmonized Indicators for Private Sector Operations (HIPSO) and IRIS to measure the development results of IFC's investment services. - As part of its investment service agreements with clients, IFC outlines data collection, methodologies, and responsibilities prior to the beginning of supervision activities and requires that its clients report on key monitoring indicators each year.
+- IFC uses development impact indicators that are aligned with indicator usage practices and performance metrics catalogued in the Harmonized Indicators for Private Sector Operations (HIPSO) and the Joint Impact Indicators (JII).
+IFC uses these indicators to measure the development results of its investment services. - As part of its investment service agreements with clients, IFC outlines data collection, methodologies, and responsibilities prior to the beginning of supervision activities and requires that its clients report on key development impact indicators each year.
 This helps IFC report on its own performance in ways that reinforce public trust and expand IFC's "license to operate". - Changes in project ratings inform investment managers of progress in delivering development outcomes.
-Portfolio officers and managers, through periodic client visits, assess progress against development outcomes and work with clients to take remedial action in cases where development outcomes are at risk. - As noted above, IFC will be unifying its ex-ante project rating and results measurement system over the coming year by replacing DOTS with AIMM monitoring.
+Portfolio officers and managers, through periodic client visits, assess progress against development outcomes and work with clients to take remedial action in cases where development outcomes are at risk.

-Principle 7 - Conduct exits considering the effect on sustained impact: When conducting an exit, the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.
+Principle 7 - Conduct exits considering the effect on sustained impact: When conducting an exit, 25 the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.

 - IFC considers the effect on maintaining development impact when making exit decisions in its equity portfolio.
 This can affect the timing, structure, and choice of who to sell to.
-Most debt and guarantee investments are self-liquidating without exit decisions. - IFC documents equity exit decisions through sales memoranda, which provide rationales for exits.
+Most debt and guarantee investments are self-liquidating without exit decisions.26 - IFC documents equity exits decisions through sales memoranda, which provide rationales for exits.27 - IFC has committed to review IFC's investment operations, policies and procedures as they relate to aspects of exit and define IFC's approach to "responsible exit".
+28

-&lt;sup>25 This may include debt, equity, or bond sales, and excludes self-liquidating or maturing instruments.
+25 This may include debt, equity, or bond sales, and excludes self-liquidating or maturing instruments.